One of the first things I did was to create a

-I let the staff, parents and community know of the needs I had for very good responses and quite a few of free books to stock our In Our library office I organized a section devoted to teaching materials which included curriculum guides and
+I let the staff, parents and community know of the needs I had for very good responses and quite a few of free books to stock our In the library office I organized a section devoted to teaching materials which included curriculum guides and